zeroc0d3/docker-framework/README.md

 ## Concepts
 * Inspired from RoR (Ruby On Rails) and Laravel PHP Framework folder structures for configuration, container, database (db), cache and log.
-* Adopt versioning Dockerfile container
+* Adopt versioning Dockerfile container.
-* Adopt multi environment container (build & run)
+* Adopt multi environment container (build & run).
-* Clean Code and DRY (Do not repeat your self).
+* Clean code and DRY (Do not Repeat Your self).
 Reuse configurations for docker-compose.
-* Unit test and healty check docker container.
+* Unit test and healthy check docker container.
-* Available for Kubernetes combination
+* Available for Kubernetes combination.
 * Use single OS (Operating System) distribution, for easy monitoring and maintaining.

 ## Environments